Chinati Foundation (Marfa, Texas, USA)_Overwhelmed by the vast space

 After leaving the visitor center, head towards a warehouse-like building about 50 meters away.
 Apparently firearms were manufactured at this location.
 The building has a semi-circular roof and seems to be over 10m high to the top.
 There is a door entrance at the end, and the guide unlock it and go inside.

 As the name of the artwork suggests, there are 100 rectangular parallelepiped objects lined up, but to be exact, 52 are lined up in the first building and 48 in the second building.
-When walking inside the first building and reach the end, the guide unlock the door on the other side, go outside and lock it, move to the next building, and unlock the door next to it. and go inside.
+When walking inside the first building and reach the end, the guide unlock the door on the other side, go outside and lock it.
+Move to the next building, unlock the door and go inside.
 I wrote that the size of the building is 20m x 80m, but these two buildings are lined up so that their 80m long sides are in a straight line.
 This arrangement is also very interesting.

 Dan Flavin / untitled (Marfa Project)

 I think the above makes sense, but there’s more to come.
 There are six such buildings in a row.
-These U-shaped buildings are lined up in the direction away from the visitor center, and there is an illuminated artwork similar to the first one I saw on display.
-Some of the artworks are installed on the vertical part of the U-shape, the same as the building I first saw, while others are displayed on the straight ends of the U-shape at the top and bottom.
+These U-shaped buildings lined up in the direction away from the visitor center, and there is an illuminated artwork similar to the first one I saw on display.
+Some of the artworks installed on the vertical part of the U-shape, the same as the building I first saw.
+While others displayed on the straight ends of the U-shape at the top and bottom.
 In other words, once entered the building, appreciate the illuminated artworks without having to walk all the way to the back.

-We viewed all six buildings, but the guide unlocked the doors one by one, and when we finished viewing, the guide locked the doors and unlocked the next building’s door.
+We viewed all six buildings.
+The guide unlocked the doors one by one.
+When we finished viewing, the guide locked the doors and unlocked the next building’s door.
 This process continued.
 Buildings have two doors, but some buildings have three or even four doors.
-In other words, a total of about 15 doors are unlocked and closed.
+In other words, a total of about 15 doors unlocked and closed.
 The guide jingled the keys, looking for a different key for each door, opening the doors, and we entered.
 When we leave the building, the guide looks for the keys and lock the door.
-This process is repeated.
-The six buildings are approximately 300 meters from front to back. we probably have walked more than 1km by the time we have seen everything.
-I went to see it in May, but it was in the evening and the temperature was close to 30 degrees.
-Before the viewing, I was given a plastic bottle of water, and now I understand why it was given to me.

 Now, this artwork reminded me of James Turrell’s artwork in terms of its handling of light.
 I checked with the guide and learned that Dan Flavin is about 10 years older than James Turrell and is a pioneer in this field.